top of page

 Atmosphere 3

 The atmosphere at The Mini Met is pleasurably satisfying to the baseball senses, steeped in the tradition of fans and volunteers who have made it their home for almost 83 years.
-There are many definite traits of the stadium that make the town ballpark a true original.
+Many definite traits of the stadium make the town ballpark a true original.

 The 6 o’clock train honks its horn as it nears town and then chugs its way into view behind the outfield wall, pretty soon it appears to hover over the left field fence before disappearing down the track.
 It does not disrupt the play of the game and is a delightful treat for all visitors in attendance

 The manual scoreboard is another beautiful touch that has been a privilege to operate by many each summer.
-Volunteers take their turn perched up behind the right field wall to keep score of the game the old-fashion way: tiles are moved around, innings posted, and hopefully more zeros on the board for the visitors.
+Volunteers take their turns perched up behind the right field wall to keep score of the game the old-fashioned way: tiles are moved around, innings posted, and hopefully more zeros on the board for the visitors.
 The area is a tight squeeze and a one-person job.

 Many say that the stadium has one of the best diamonds in the state.
 The grass is cut each day and the mound is resurfaced after every game by volunteers who take pride in having one of the best-manicured lawns in baseball.